Skip main navigation

 What can employees recover if notice is required but not given?

-If an employer does not provide notice as required, affected employees may recover back pay and benefits for each day that required notice was not provided, up to a maximum of 60 days.
+If you do not provide notice as required, affected employees may recover back pay and benefits for each day that required notice was not provided, up to a maximum of 60 days.
 Affected employees, collective bargaining unit representatives, and municipal officials who did not receive required notice may file a complaint (see below) with the Equal Rights Division within 300 days of the closing or mass layoff.

 What are the law's posting requirements?

-Each business employing 50 or more persons in the State of Wisconsin shall post, in one or more conspicuous places where notices to employees are customarily posted, a notice in a form approved by the department setting forth employees' rights under this section.
+If you employe 50 or more persons in the State of Wisconsin you shall post, in one or more conspicuous places where notices to employees are customarily posted, a notice in a form approved by the department setting forth employees' rights under this section.
 Any employer who violates posting requirements shall forfeit not more than $100.

 For more information